 - Foundation Rot – The wooden foundations of your building don’t do well when faced with large amounts of humidity.
 Over time water will cause your wooden foundations to rot, which can cause huge complications with the structural integrity of your building.

 - Sewage – The implications of sewage being released around your home or work building are obvious.
 Nobody wants raw sewage anywhere near their building, this is because it can lead to a very unpleasant and unhealthy environment for the people within the building.

-- Damp & Mould – If your walls and ceilings begin to absorb the water underneath your building, damp and mould can begin to form.
+- Damp & Mould – If your walls and ceilings begin to absorb the water underneath your building, damp and mold can begin to form.
 This is bad for both the building and the people inside.
-Damp and mouldy buildings are not only structurally flawed, but can also be a host to sometimes life-threatening infections and respiratory conditions.
+Damp and moldy buildings are not only structurally flawed but can also be a host to sometimes life-threatening infections and respiratory conditions.